“Wonderful. I was sorry to see it end. How they could get such a high quality group of performers in such a small venue is amazing.”

 Salvatore Atti and Geoffrey Di Giorgio

-In an update Salvatore let us know that he’s been awarded a principle tenor role in a workshop of Jake Heggie’s new opera If I Were You for this January at the SF Opera House.
+In an update: Salvatore was awarded a principle tenor role in a workshop of Jake Heggie’s new opera If I Were You at the SF Opera House.
+He was also given a spot with the prestigious Merola program at the SF Opera.

 Di Giorgio offered this praise for BCO: